Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 This is the easiest way to use DMTCP.
 * Load the DMTCP module: `module load dmtcp`
 * DMTCP usually runs an additional process that manages the creation of checkpoints and such, the so-called `coordinator`.
 It starts automatically when calling the `dmtcp_launch` wrapper script or can be started explicitly with `dmtcp_coordinator`.
 For each application that should be checkpointed one coordinator is needed.
 DMTCP assumes that every process running under the same coordinator belongs to a single, distributed computation.
 The coordinator and `dmtcp_launch` can take a handful of parameters, see `man dmtcp_coordinator` or `man dmtcp_launch`.
-Via `-i` you can specify an interval (in seconds) in which checkpoint files are to be created automatically and with `-p` a port for the coordinator can be specified, which is useful when running multiple different coordinators for multiple computations, which should be checkpointed independently on the same host.
+Via `-i` you can specify an interval (in seconds) in which checkpoint files are to be created automatically and with `-p` a port for the coordinator can be specified.
+This is useful when running multiple different coordinators for multiple computations, which should be checkpointed independently on the same host.
 * In front of your program call, you have to add the wrapper script `dmtcp_launch`.
 This will create a checkpoint automatically after 40 seconds and then terminate your application and with it the job.
 If the job runs into its time limit (here: 60 seconds), the time to write out the checkpoint was probably not long enough.